dabiged/adventofcode/2020/README.md

 ### Day16
 1. Key takeaway from today was the difference between deque.append and deque.leftappend and the fact that deque.pop selects from the right side of the queue.
 My implementation had a system where if you couldn't solve a field now, it went in the queue for checking later.
 However as I used append, not leftappend it just popped the same field forever.
 2. I made two mistakes with initialising variables in the wrong loop.

+### Day17
+1. Used a generator method to find all neightbours.
+2. discovered you can query a dictionary with dict.get(key,ValueNotFound) where ValueNotFound is returned if the key does not exist.
+THis is super useful for problems like this.
+3. By using a set of all board positions I was able to update the board without a copy saving a bunch of memory!